chowlett/chowlett_release/README.md

     bundle config set --global https://rubygems.pkg.github.com/strong-start username:<your_github_personal access_token>
 ```

+This will update (creating, if necessary) your ~/.bundle/config file.
+There are other ways to pass the credentials to the bundler, such as using an environment variable, but this config file approach is required in order for the build docker container to have the credentials needed to access GitHub Packages (see Note 2 under Usage below).

 \<your_GitHub_personal access_token> must be the "classic" type of personal access token, not the modern "fine-grained" type (a GitHub Packages constraint).
 The token has the pattern /\Aghp_[a-zA-Z0-9]{36}\z/ and must have at least the "read:packages" scope.
 Normally you will be using a token that has both "read:packages" and "write:packages" scopes because you will also be developing the gem from time to time.

 2. Add the following to your application's Gemfile: